'You can't park there, mate': Bizarre van crash halts rail journeys near Sheffield

 The van was eventually rescued by emergency services and Network Rail confirmed the bridge was not damaged.

-A stricken van found leaning against a railway bridge in Dronfield has been rescued following a bizarre incident.
+A stricken van found leaning against a railway bridge in Sheffield has been rescued following a bizarre incident.

 Around midnight last night, firefighters from Dronfield Fire Station revealed Chesterfield Road had been closed and train journeys halted after a black van was found wedged beneath a railway bridge.